SEC

 Rule 17a-3 of the SEA highlights examples of the books and records broker-dealers are required to retain, such as:

-• Brokerage orders and dealer transactions, including blotters and confirmations,
+• Brokerage orders and dealer transactions, including blotters and confirmations

-• account statements,
+• Customer account records

-• any communications with the public.
+• Any communications with the public

 While Rule 17a-3 primarily outlines what types of books and records must be retained, Rule 17a-4 primarily outlines how the records must be retained and the length of time for which they must be retained.